 To see a complete list of gear that Slickrock Adventures provides on Long Caye, visit our island sports equipment page.

 Sea Kayaking at Glover’s Reef in Belize

-Belize kayak tour vacations provide an eco-sensitive method of exploring the off-shore islands and reefs, where one can still find mangrove swamps on the islands with hidden reefs teeming with tarpon and snook, and quiet patch reefs surrounded by colorful schools of tropical fish.
+Eco-tours in Belize provide a unique method of exploring the off-shore islands and reefs, where one can still find mangrove swamps on the islands with hidden reefs teeming with tarpon and snook, and quiet patch reefs surrounded by colorful schools of tropical fish.

 The barrier reef and atolls presents another exciting environment to explore by kayak, trips that take place when the weather is quiet allows one to snorkel from the sea kayaks over the walls on the outside of the reef that plunge into the dark depths.
 Turtles, porpoise, sharks, and huge groupers are commonly encountered here.

 What Time of Year is Best for Sea Kayaking in Belize?

 December – April is the best time to visit Belize for all water sports.
 Summer and fall are rainy season, which morphs into hurricane season in the late fall.
 During December – April, the wind is more likely to be higher in the early part of that season, which means peak sea kayaking would be later, ie Feb – April.
 This doesn’t mean it’s not good in December and January, but better beginning mid-February.

 Each Slickrock package, whether full week or half week, includes a mandatory sea kayak orientation session.
 This is offered the first full day that you are on the island, and takes most of the morning.
 Everyone participates in this session regardless of past experience.
 This is a safety issue, which is our number one concern.